sudoyashi/Joshis-Garage/_layouts/home.markdown

 layout: default
 title: Home
 ---
-<center><h2>Cars and other obsesions.</h2>
+<center><h2>The pursuit of performance on a budget</h2>
 <p>
-Work hard and make mistakes, eventually it'll all work out!
-Through a mild amount of trial and error, I've come to own a mildly successful project car—my lil <a href="https://sudoyashi.com/dacabby">cabby</a>.
-I hate that car, but I love that car.
+Work hard and make mistakes.
+Eventually, it'll all work out!
+The pursuit of performance is decidedly moot; fast cars already exist.
+But I'm in it for the experience, and I hope to reveal to others that our personal projects won't solve your problems; they will only make new ones.
+It's all in fun, and maybe we'll get the result along the way.

+This is my website, dedicated to a life of projects and wonder.
+And this is my <a href="https://sudoyashi.com/dacabby">cabby</a>.
+It's not the fastest car, but it's my car.
 <br><br>

 </center>